coudertlab/simple-adsorption-workflow/README.md

 ```

-> Notes : In this version of the workflow, the metadata are lost, so JSON isotherms can be used for quick plot but should not be used to store long-term data.
-For this purpose the database JSON file is appropriate.
+> Notes : For now, all metadata are not including in the isotherms JSON database.
+The JSON isotherms is nevertheless useful to quickly visualize the data results.
+To store long-term data, we recommend to use the database JSON obtained merging from a previous file.

 #### Further development

-In the future, we would like to update these routines to use a existent JSON format, the one used by MOFXDB for interoperable operations between databases.
+In the future, we would like to update these routines to use a existent JSON format, for instance the one used by MOFXDB for interoperable operations between databases.

 What other data/metadata should be added  ?
 - units